-This prospectus and any accompanying prospectus supplement contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), that are forward-looking and as such are not historical facts.
+This prospectus and any accompanying prospectus supplement contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Exchange Act"), that are forward-looking and as such are not historical facts.
 These forward-looking statements include, without limitation, statements regarding the benefits of the Business Combination, future financial performance, business strategies, expansion plans, future operations, future operating results, estimated revenues, losses, projected costs, prospects, plans and objectives of management.
 These forward-looking statements are based on our management's current expectations, estimates, projections and beliefs, as well as a number of assumptions concerning future events, and are not guarantees of performance.
 Such statements can be identified by the fact that they do not relate strictly to historical or current facts.
 When used in this prospectus and any accompanying prospectus supplement, words such as "outlook," "believes," "expects," "potential," "continues," "may," "will," "should," "would," "could," "seeks," "approximately," "predicts," "intends," "plans," "estimates," "anticipates," "projects" or the negative version of these words or other comparable words or phrases, may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
-The following factors among others, could cause actual results and future events to differ materially from those set forth or contemplated in the forward-looking statements:
+The following statements: